AJ58O/ValidatorRewards/README.md

 # ValidatorRewards
-An XRP community initiative to incentivize validators
+An XRP community initiative to incentivize good validator behavior

 ### How this app works: